julialeu/julialeu/README.md

 ## ✨ What I'm Currently Working On
 - Improving backend logic with Python and exploring web scraping
 - Building small utilities and automations with Laravel
-- Participating in open-source discussions and exploring GitHub Actions

 ---